Requirements for the Ph.D. Degree

 Basic course work

 Students take two years of course work.
 The first year is comprised of two semesters each of microeconomic theory, macroeconomic theory, and mathematical methods, and one-semester courses in statistics and econometrics.
 In the second year, students take electives – four in the fall semester and three in the spring semester.
-A list of electives can be found here.
 Students may also take relevant courses in related departments, such as mathematics, mathematical sciences, political science, and public health.

 - 180.601 Microeconomic Theory